UNDER CONSTRUCTION

 Introduction

-This page describes everything related to editing data, which is stored in a single file.
+This page describes everything related to editing an object.
 Some parts are specific for EMF data.

 Things are described top/down: